 J-1 visa status is generally used for students in specific educational exchange programs such as the UC Education Abroad Program (EAP), Fulbright, LASPAU, DAAD, AmidEast, or others.
 It may also be used by the University for students in degree programs.
 To be eligible for a J-1, students must receive a majority of their financial support from sources other than personal funds.
 See J-1 Immigration Matters to learn more about the benefits and restrictions of the J-1 student status.
 Also be aware that the U.S. Department of State requires specific health insurance coverage for J-1 students and accompanying J-2 dependents for the entirety of their stay in the U.S.

 - Have adequate financial support for all of your school and living expenses, including additional financial support for any accompanying family members, for the duration of your degree program as determined by normative time AND

 - 51% of your total financial support comes from an institutional or government sponsor in the form of a scholarship, fellowship, assistantship, stipend, tuition waiver, or other direct support provided specifically for the educational program.
-Personal or family funds do not qualify.
-Loans or support from individuals do not qualify.
+Personal or family funds and loans or support from individuals do not qualify.

 - You are participating in a specific educational exchange program (see above).